andrewpillar/book/readme.md

 ## DOCX

+Pretty much every literary agent expects manuscripts to be submitted in the DOCX format.
 To publish in the DOCX format, simply specify it via the `-f` flag with the `pub` command,

     $ book pub -f docx dracula.mom
     dracula.docx